What is AI (artificial intelligence)?

 In the 20th century, theoretical ideas about AI began to take shape.
 The development of early computing systems provided the tools necessary for researchers to explore the possibilities of machine intelligence.
 By the 1970s, practical applications such as personal calculators brought AI into everyday life.
 Fast forward to the 21st century, and AI is no longer a theoretical concept—it is an integral part of our daily lives.

-Today, AI powers technologies like voice assistants, autonomous vehicles, personalized recommendations, and customer service chatbots.
+Today, AI powers technologies like voice assistants, autonomous vehicles, personalized recommendations, and customer service ai chatbots.
 These systems are capable of performing complex tasks at speeds and scales that humans cannot match.
 For example, modern AI systems can analyze vast datasets in seconds, enabling breakthroughs in fields like medicine, finance, and logistics.

 The Building Blocks of Artificial Intelligence